e-Spirit/FSDevTools/documentation/CLI_USAGE.md

 While groups behave mostly like commands - because a default command is executed if specified for a group - the description of a group might give information about several commands.
 In order to get information about all known commands or command groups, use `fs-cli help`.
-Information about a command or a group can be retrieved with `fs-cli help commandorgroup`.
+Information about a command or a group can be retrieved with `fs-cli help commandogroup`.
 Besides that, examples are provided per command.
 Every command description also features information about the command's specific options and all global options.

 Exampe online help for test command group (enter `fs-cli help test`):